 2b.
 If the repository data does not exist in the HSS, HTTP status code "404 Not Found" shall be returned including additional error information in the response body (in the "ProblemDetails" element).

 2c.
-If the operation is not authorized due to e.g IMS AS does not have the required permissions for the service indication and operation requested, HTTP status code "403 Forbidden" should be returned including additional error information in the response body (in "ProblemDetails" element).
+If the operation is not authorized due to e.g IMS AS or DCSF does not have the required permissions for the service indication and operation requested, HTTP status code "403 Forbidden" should be returned including additional error information in the response body (in "ProblemDetails" element).

 On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the DELETE response body.